UniprJRC/FSDApapers/txmerge2023/README.md

-# Tk-Merge: Fast and robust clustering of general-shaped structures with tk-merge.
+# Fast and robust clustering of general-shaped structures with tk-merge.

 Insolia, L., Perrotta, D. (2023).
-Tk-Merge: Computationally Efficient Robust Clustering Under General Assumptions.
+Fast and robust clustering of general-shaped structures with tk-merge.

 # Abstract